facelessuser/coloraide/docs/src/markdown/wavelengths.md

 ![Dominant and Complementary Wavelength](./images/dominant-wavelength-magenta.png)

-In ColorAide, we can call the `wavelength()` function to acquire the closest, dominant wavelength (between 360 - 780 nm).
+In ColorAide, we can call the `wavelength()` function to acquire the closest, dominant wavelength.
 This will return the dominant wavelength and two intersection points, usually these intersection points will be the same.

 ```py play
 Color('cyan').wavelength()